- What Are Essential Oils?

 What Are Essential Oils?

 Essential oils are pure extracts of seeds, bark, stems, roots, flowers, and other parts of plants.
 The pure extracts are obtained either by a mechanical method or by distillation and then mixed in a carrier oil.
 The final product, the essential oils are usually aromatic and visibly clear.
 Most of the essential oils available in the market are known to have therapeutic properties.
-With a little bit of caution, these oils can be safely used for adults as well as kids.
+With a little bit of caution, these oils can be safely used for adults as well as kids older than two years of age.

 Which Essential Oils Are Safe for Kids?

 As mentioned earlier, not all essential oils are safe for children.
 If you would like to use essential oils on your child, you may go for the ones on the list below.
-However, bear in mind that these oils are not suitable for babies under 3 months of age, while some are not suitable for children under 2 years of age.
+However, bear in mind that these oils are not at all suitable for babies under 2 years of age.
+Also, parents need to take extreme caution when using it for children between 2 to 10 years old.
 We shall talk a little more about these oils in the article below.
+Be sure to read it thoroughly and check with a peadiatrician before using any of the oils.

 - Tea-Tree Oil